inwinstack/s3-portal-api/docs/v1/user.md

 ```
 status code:403
 {
-  "message": "The folder don't exist."
+  "message": "The folder of source is not exist"
 }
 - or -
 status code:403
 {
-  "message": "The folder already exists."
+  "message": "The folder of goal is exist"
 }
 - or -
 status code:403
 {
-  "message": "The folder move failed."
+  "message": "The move is failed"
 }

 ```